ethanplunkett/rasterPrep/README.md

 that may load very slowly or require additional processing in GIS software prior to viewing unless these extra components are provided.

-This package calls gdal utilties bundled with the **sf** package and no longer requires them to be installed independently of R.
+This package calls GDAL Utilities bundled with the **sf** package and no longer requires them to be installed independently of R.